manuelalonge/team-four-webapp/README.md

 # What working methodology and tools did we use?

+* We used a Figma's prototype to have a template to stick to.
+Link: https://bit.ly/3pamv5s
 * We worked through **AGILE METHODOLOGY**.
 Each task was created as an issue of Github and reported onto a Github Projects board linked to the repository.
 * We tracked time spent on the activities with Toggl tracker
 * We used a Jitsi room for our calls, however, in the spirit of **AGILE METHODOLOGY** we tried to keep all the communications as asynchrounous as possible